JonJagger/cyber-dojo/readme.txt

 Installing Languages
 ====================
-Initial filesets for twelve language+test_framework are provided:
+Initial filesets for thirteen language+test_framework are provided:
-C, C++, C#, CoffeeScript, Erlang, Haskell, Java, Javascript, Python, Perl, PHP, and Ruby.
+C, C++, C#, CoffeeScript, Erlang, Go, Haskell, Java, Javascript, Python, Perl, PHP, and Ruby.
 Whether you will be able to compile successfully in any of these languages of course depends on whether these languages are installed